Who shall speak the secret of impassive earth? Who bind it to us?

 The earth remains jagged and broken only to him or her who remains jagged and broken.

-Vaguely form’d, altogether changed, and yet the same.
+Whence, vaguely form’d, altogether changed, and yet the same,

 The rain-shower at night, skies so transparent after the rain,